-Any person or organization who plans or conducts activities that may result in impacts to bald or golden eagles, or their habitats3, should follow appropriate regulations and consider implementing appropriate conservation measures, as described in the links below.
-Specifically, please review the "Supplemental Information on Migratory Birds and Eagles".
+Any person or organization who plans or conducts activities that may result in impacts to bald or golden eagles, or their habitats3, should follow appropriate regulations and consider implementing appropriate conservation measures, as described below.

 - 1. The Bald and Golden Eagle Protection Act of 1940. - 2.
 The Migratory Birds Treaty Act of 1918. - 3.
 50 C.F.R.
 Sec.
 10.12 and 16 U.S.C.
 Sec.
 668(a)